Structural Bias Beyond Homophily: A Study of Fairness in Link Prediction: Structural Biases and Fairness in Link Prediction

 \subsubsection{Homophily Control}

-We adjust attachment probabilities to favor connections between nodes sharing the same sensitive attribute, governed by a homophily intensity parameter $\beta$.
-Specifically, the attachment probability $P$ for a new node $v_{\text{new}}$ to an existing node $v$ is given by:
+Attachment probabilities are adjusted to favor connections between nodes sharing the same sensitive attribute, governed by a parameter $\beta \geq 0$.
+The probability that a new node $v_{\text{new}}$ attaches to an existing node $v$ is given by: